Enhanced Data Quality Improved Predictive Modeling at a World Renowned Hospital

 The second dashboard enables nurses, doctors, therapists, statisticians, and researchers to understand basic usage statistics for various therapeutic assessments.
 For example, the time it takes to climb a flight of stairs and groups of clinical measures, like oral temperature or heart rate.

 It should also be noted that therapists often rely on academic papers to provide norms for patient performance on assessments; however, these papers frequently cite low sample sizes (50-100) and have sample populations that are not consistent with a hospital’s patient mix.
 Our client is now using the collected data from the enterprise data warehouse to establish hospital-specific norms, providing a more comprehensive context of patient performance and progress.
 Therapists can view plots of 400+ data fields, including information on the distributions of assessment scores for the hospital’s population, relative frequency of clinical measures regarding patient functionality, and potential outliers in the data.

-The enterprise data warehouse virtually eliminates the need to collect data by providing it directly to analysts.
-With the new dashboards clinicians, data scientists, and administrators are observing distributions and basic statistics for numerous clinical measures.
-This information is providing an understanding of the data and associated value ranges, enabling data-driven decision-making, re-education, and continuous improvement opportunities in areas like outlier detection, execution of therapeutic assessments, and data intake methods.
+The enterprise data warehouse virtually eliminates the need to collect data by providing it directly to the analysts.
+With the new dashboards clinicians, data scientists and administrators are observing distributions and basic statistics for numerous clinical measures.
+This information is providing an understanding of the data and associated value ranges, enabling data-driven decision-making, re-education, and continuous improvement opportunities in areas like outlier detection, execution of therapeutic assessments and data intake methods.